ADA-GWU/guidedresearchproject-aliasgerovs/README.md

 ## Project Structure

-Datasets/: This directory contains the datasets used for image classification.
+`Datasets/`: This directory contains the datasets used for image classification.
 Ensure that the required datasets are downloaded and placed in this directory before running the code.
-Models/: This directory contains the implementation of the image classification model using TensorFlow.
+`Models/`: This directory contains the implementation of the image classification model using TensorFlow.
 Different model architectures can be explored and added in this directory.
-Experiments/: This directory contains the experiments for implementing federated machine learning using TFF.
+`Experiments/`: This directory contains the experiments for implementing federated machine learning using TFF.
 It includes the federated learning algorithms, communication protocols, and privacy-preserving techniques.
-Code/: This directory contains utility functions, scripts, and configurations for data preprocessing, evaluation metrics, and visualization.
+`Code/`: This directory contains utility functions, scripts, and configurations for data preprocessing, evaluation metrics, and visualization.
-Results/: This directory is used to store the results and outputs generated during the experiments.
+`Results/`: This directory is used to store the results and outputs generated during the experiments.
-Useful Resources/: This directory contains additional resources such as research papers, articles, and tutorials that are relevant to the project.
+`Useful Resources/`: This directory contains additional resources such as research papers, articles, and tutorials that are relevant to the project.
-Research Proposal/ : This directory contains research proposal, project plan and quantitative and qualitative aspects of the project.
+`Research Proposal/`: This directory contains the research proposal, project plan, and quantitative and qualitative aspects of the project.

 ### Author